Farm Sanctuary’s New York Shelter

 To help you celebrate your special occasions, we are now offering gift baskets.
 There are a variety to choose from and they all offer special gear, snacks, drinks and more!
 Purchase one of our new gift baskets at checkout and it will be ready in your cabin for your arrival!

-We will begin taking reservations for the 2015 season at 9 a.m.
-PST on March 16 and we are pleased to announce that we have moved to an online reservation system, which will allow you to check availability, pick the cabin of your choice, and make your reservation at your convenience.
+We are pleased to announce that we have moved to an online reservation system, which will allow you to check availability, pick the cabin of your choice, and make your reservation at your convenience.

 Please see below for additional information on the cabins.